 This is based on how much information you can dig up, about your presentation subject area, within a short period of time to be up to par in your delivery.
 This mostly comes from research which can be done by surfing the internet, reading books, talking to people in similar fields, drawing from previous related works, seeking expert judgments and many more.
 Combining this with base knowledge, you have both the historic and current knowledge to draw points from to wow your audience.
 If you are tasked with presenting an unfamiliar subject area, with little or no time to prepare, this is the knowledge you can leverage on to deliver effectively by obtaining additional knowledge on your audience composition and the presentation purpose (to sell, advertise, research, social etc.), with which you can tailor your approach to achieving the desired results.

 Every successful presentation boils down to this.
 After using both base and updated knowledge to design a pitch, you need to pay the most attention to this area in order to deliver your presentation successfully.
-I use to say an effective presentation requires 1% knowledge and 99% practice, because of the benefits of practicing and doing it out loud, from experience.
 Constant practicing helps you internalize your subject area instead of memorizing it.
 It can help you discover flaws in your designed material and better streamline the flow in your delivery.
 If you are just starting out as an entrepreneur or your new role requires frequent presentations to superiors in your organization, this is one area you want to get used to doing, at least thrice before you present to the real audience and remember to always practice out loud.
 It will help you avoid common presentation problems such as nervousness, trepidation, speaking flaws, reduced energy levels, long speeches etc. It is important to practice alone and also in front of an organized number of people.
 The latter helps you in bringing the future presentation environment into the present and to gauge your performance with live feedbacks on areas you need to tidy up before the big event.
 With practice, you can also work on elements of a successful presentation such as posture, voice levels and pace, eye contact, interactions, engaging presentation materials, introduction and closing.

 In conclusion, here are additional tips you need to know: